cellajs/cella/info/DEPLOYMENT.md

 Go to [blueprints](https://dashboard.render.com/select-repo?type=blueprint) and select the repo by clicking `Connect`.

 Speed up the process by using the existing `render.yaml` file in the root.
-For your production environment you will need to overwite the `VITE_BACKEND_URL` for the frontend and `VITE_FRONTEND_URL` in the backend (for CORS).
 All deployed PRs will use the onrender.com domain.

 ## Deploy Cloudflare Proxy